 SUBPRIORITY A - PUPIL SUSPENSION RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain an annual suspension rate of less than 2%.
 ACTIONS TO ACHIEVE GOAL PCS will maintain clear behavior guidelines and promote a culture of respect.
 SUBPRIORITY B - PUPIL EXPULSION RATES GOAL TO ACHIEVE SUBPRIORITY PCS will maintain an annual expulsion rate of less than 1% ACTIONS TO ACHIEVE GOAL PCS will maintain clear behavior guidelines and promote a culture of respect.
-SUBPRIORITY C - O THER SCHOOL SAFETY AND SCHOOL CONNECTEDNESS MEASURES (SURVEYS) GOAL TO ACHIEVE SUBPRIORITY PCS students and staff will adhere to the school safety plan.
-ACTIONS TO ACHIEVE GOAL Students and staff (certificated and classified) will participate in Earthquake, Fi and Lockdown drills twice annually.
-CPR training will be available annually to all certificated staff.
-PCS students will be engaged in opportunities to learn abo positive behavior and school climate.
-GOAL TO ACHIEVE SUBPRIORITY 90% of students eligible to use Free and Reduced-Price Meal (FRPM) program will participate.
-ACTIONS TO ACHIEVE GOAL Communication and direct outreach to ensure eligible families are aware of FRPM program and how to enroll.
+SUBPRIORITY C - O SUBPRIORITY C - OTHER SCHOOL SAFETY AND SCHOOL CONNECTEDNESS MEASURES (SURVEYS) GOAL TO ACHIEVE SUBPRIORITY PCS students and staff will adhere to the school safety plan.
+ACTIONS TO ACHIEVE GOAL Students and staff (certificated and classified) will participate in Earthqual and Lockdown drills twice annually.
+CPR training will be available annually certificated staff.
+PCS students will be engaged in opportunities to learn positive behavior and school climate.
+GOAL TO ACHIEVE SUBPRIORITY () F - S ACTIONS TO ACHIEVE GOAL